kobijones111529/OpengGL-Pong/README.md

 # OpengGL Pong
-Classic pong made with OpenGL in c++
+### Classic pong made with OpenGL in c++

+Not perfect, or good for that matter, mostly a learning experience